-Escape to Freight Island has plenty of seats to fulfil your alfresco needs, with a number of vendors on site serving up seriously good beer and grub.
+Freight Island has plenty of seats to fulfil your al fresco needs, with a number of vendors on site serving up seriously good beer and grub.
 We’re talking NYC-style pizzas, juicy burgers, authentic Vietnamese dishes and beers from Camden Town Brewery.
 This place is super popular, so it’s best to get your table booked beforehand.
-Escape to Freight Island, 11 Baring St, M1 2PZ.
+Freight Island, 11 Baring St, M1 2PZ.

 8. Thaikhun, Spinningfields